 \section{Introduction}

 It is well known that an idea of non-integer differentiation and integration dates back to the work of Leibniz and Euler.
 However, the last 40 years have brought a real expansion in this area known as the fractional calculus.
-Namely, mathematicians realized that derivatives and integrals of non-integer order represent the most appealing tool for modelling phenomena displaying non-localities in time.
+Namely, mathematicians realized that derivatives and integrals of non-integer order represent a very useful tool for modelling phenomena displaying non-localities in time.
 Therefore, many classical ordinary and partial differential equations have been successfully generalized to their fractional counterparts.
-For a detailed exposition of a study on constant order differential and integral equations we suggest reference \cite{KNJIGA1}. \\
+For a detailed exposition of a study on constant-order differential and integral equations we suggest reference \cite{KNJIGA1}. \\

 Soon after the interest in this topic encountered a huge boom, specialists noticed that in certain scenarios nature of non-localities can itself vary with respect to time.
-This is why the interest in constant order (CO) fractional operators had partly moved to their variable order (VO) versions.
-During the years, there where many attempts at posing an appropriate theory for variable order fractional calculus.
-We refer an interested reader to article \cite{SAMKO} by S. Samko for more information.
-However, most of these approaches lacked in rigorous mathematical framework and did not recover some basic properties of constant order fractional operators.
-In this article we chose to rely on the variable order theory proposed by an Italian engineer G. Scarpi in his paper \cite{SKARPI}, that experienced a recent revival in \cite{PERSPEKTIVA}.
+This is why the interest in constant order (CO) fractional operators partly moved to their variable order (VO) versions.
+During the years, there where many attempts at posing an appropriate theory for variable-order fractional calculus.
+We refer an interested reader to article \cite{PERSPEKTIVA} for more information.
+However, most of these approaches lacked in ri\-go\-rous mathematical framework and did not recover some basic properties of constant-order fractional operators.
+In this article we chose to rely on the variable-order theory proposed by an Italian engineer G. Scarpi in his paper \cite{SKARPI}, that experienced a recent revival in \cite{PERSPEKTIVA}.
 We found Scarpi's theory very appealing for our work, since the usual Caputo derivative turns out to be a special case of the Scarpi derivative and the fundamental theorem of calculus holds true for Scarpi derivative and integral.
-Thus, this kind of a variable order generalization seemed the most natural for our purposes.
-Variable order fractional calculus has been thoroughly investigated from a numerical perspective, among many papers see for example \cite{DODATNO1},\cite{DODATNO3},\cite{DODATNO2}, and there are only a few articles that do not rely on numerical machinery (\cite{DODATNO4}, \cite{DODATNO5}).
-In this work we invoke direct estimates rather than numerical ones, and for numerical preliminaries on the same topic consult \cite{GarrappaNumerickoResenje}.\\
+Thus, this kind of a variable-order generalization seemed the most natural for our purposes.
+Variable-order fractional calculus has been thoroughly investigated from a numerical perspective, among many papers see for example \cite{DODATNO1},\cite{DODATNO3},\cite{DODATNO2}, and there are only a few articles that do not rely on numerical machinery (\cite{DODATNO4}, \cite{DODATNO5}).
+In this work we invoke direct estimates rather than numerical ones, but for completeness we conduct a few numerical experiments at the end of the manuscript.\\

 In this work we study the Cauchy problem for the VO fractional relaxation equation